iron-bound-designs/exchange-addon-licensing/readme.md

 [![Build Status](https://travis-ci.org/iron-bound-designs/exchange-addon-licensing.svg?branch=master)](https://travis-ci.org/iron-bound-designs/exchange-addon-licensing) [![codecov.io](http://codecov.io/github/iron-bound-designs/exchange-addon-licensing/coverage.svg?branch=master&token=l8Gr12jRC3)](http://codecov.io/github/iron-bound-designs/exchange-addon-licensing?branch=master)

 Licensing for iThemes Exchange allows you to sell license keys for your digital products.
-Licensing is currently in beta.

-Licensing will be a commercial plugin available from Iron Bound Designs.
+Licensing is a commercial plugin available from Iron Bound Designs.
 The plugin is hosted here on a public Github repository in order to better faciliate community contributions from developers and users alike.
 If you have a suggestion, a bug report, or a patch for an issue, feel free to submit it here.
-We do ask, however, that if you are using the plugin on a live site that you please purchase a valid license from the [website](https://ironbounddesigns.com/plugins).
+We do ask, however, that if you are using the plugin on a live site that you please purchase a valid license from the [website](https://ironbounddesigns.com/product/licensing/).
 We cannot provide support to anyone that does not hold a valid license key.

 ## Installation